 Fly Light In Fashion Demand Forecasting | Learn From Nature

-Last week I was listening to Minal Mehta, Head of Product at YouTube, she mentioned about how birds use “drafting” to travel long distances with ease.
-This trigged the curiosity in me.
-Fashion Demand Forecasting is also a long journey to realise the outcomes.
+Last week I was listening to Minal Mehta, Head of Product at YouTube, she mentioned how birds use “drafting” to travel long distances with ease.
+This triggered curiosity in me.
+Fashion Demand Forecasting is also a long journey to realize the outcomes.
 The journey is getting more challenging by the day.
 How do we fly light instead of riding heavy?

 Why Birds Fly V-Shape?

 When the birds flap their wings, they create an upwash and downwash of air vortex.

 As the birds’ flap, they make use of the up-lift created by the previous bird and this makes each follow the other.
 This reduces the energy required to fly.
 They arrange in a way the right tip of the wing matches the left tip of the previous bird (in the left side of the V).
 The reverse is true for the right side of the V. An analysis of the heartbeat showed the ones in the back have less heart rate than the ones in the front.